DPorichis/vamana-indexing/ReadMe.md

 savegraph=false
 ```

+An already populated configuration file exists in the main directory, and can be used by running `make run`

 #### Unit Testing

-You can run all unit tests available with the bash script located in `/tests/tests.bash` or one at a time using the executables in the `/bin` folder
+You can run all unit tests available with `make run_tests`, or with the bash script located in `/tests/tests.bash` or one at a time using the executables in the `/bin` folder

 *(Note: Due to ENV variables, some tests may not run if your terminal is not in the `/tests` folder `running ../bin/[testname]`)*

+You can check for memory leaks using `make run_valgrind_tests`.

 Sample data from the provided website have been included to make running easier and can be found in `./data`.

+A smaller dataset for testing was developed containing only 1000 points and 100 queries, you can also find it at `./data`, or populate it using the `./test_io`

 ### Design choices